 The havoc includes being better at football than the sheep because the immigra—, I mean llamas use their natural height advantage to play better.
 They’re big and therefore must naturally be good at sports, right?
 Well, natural talent is also a stereotype.

 The llamas also ruin the civilized time the sheep are having in their pool, which prompts further hatred toward the these immigra—, I mean llamas and draws comparison to historic racism at pools.

 The llamas also take all of the bedding from the barn and put the mattresses, pillows, and sheets into one big, unsophisticated pile unlike the sheep who use beds.

 This act also ends up running the sheep out of their homes furthering the hatred the flock feels towards these immigra—, I mean llamas.

 After being forced to eat food they hate, the llamas are forced to steal a bunch of food from Farmer’s house because they’re hungry.
-The stolen goods also include some bottles of cola.
+These stolen goods include some bottles of cola.

-These immigra—, I mean llamas are clearly supposed to be imitating alcoholism and, under their influence, Shaun and Timmy (the baby of the flock) mirror their behaviour.
+These immigra—, I mean llamas imitate alcoholism and, under their influence, Shaun and Timmy (the baby of the flock) mirror their behaviour.

 Yeah, these immigra—, I mean llamas made a baby become an alcoholic.

 Then the llamas then go on a drunken ride on an ATV and wind up destroying the barn, which puts Shaun in an uncomfortable situation with his flock because he brought these immigra— I mean llamas, onto the farm in the first place only for them to destroy everything good about Brita—, I mean Mossy Bottom Farm.

 Also an ATV can carry 180 kgs at most while two llamas likely weigh about 260 kgs.
 Aardman really shattering my suspension of disbelief.